-“It is our vision to bring finest Japanese bakery and menu items to the capital and expand across the region.
-With a collaboration of esteemed chefs, authentic recipes and seasonal ingredients we are set to provide guests with an unparalleled culinary experience.”
+“It is our vision to bring finest Japanese bakery and menu items to the capital and expand across the region.”
 Mr. Mansour Al Sayegh

 Great excitement in the anexpatabroad camp last week as the other half and I were invited to not one, but two official venue openings to celebrate and sample a range of their menu offerings.
 The first review was at Mikado Café, which opened for business last month in the Al Khalidiya area of Abu Dhabi and offers a range of Japanese delicacies, comfort food and baked goods.

 As a non fish and meat (obviously) eating vegetarian, I was heavily relying on the other half to consume more than his fair share of the dishes and luckily a) he loves food, b) he loves lots of food and c) he loves Japanese food, a win win on his part you might say!
 The vast and varied menu offers Japanese cuisine infused by both western and European influences as well as daily freshly baked breads, pastries and desserts.

 Let me first set the scene of this delightful new establishment.
 Decorated in blonde wood, the whole casual dining café is a well lit modern space which is both chic and comfortable with various seating options from booths, standard table and chairs or around the dedicated more authentic marble sushi bar.
 There is also a specially designed chef’s table area with a private entrance that provides an exclusive setting for guests, a perfect venue to host a private meal or even an intimate celebration with family and friends.